MelonKony/millmint/content/factbook/society/state/law/rights.md

     2. A declaration of a state of emergency, and any legislation enacted or other action taken in consequence of that declaration, may be effective only ­

         1. prospectively; and
         2. for no more than 21 days from the date of the declaration, unless the National Assembly resolves to extend the declaration.
-The Assembly may extend a declaration of a Commonwealth of emergency for no more than three months at a time.
+The Assembly may extend a declaration of a state of emergency for no more than three months at a time.
 The first extension must be adopted with a supporting vote of a majority of the members of the Assembly.
 Any subsequent extensions must be adopted with a supporting vote of at least two thirds of the members of the Assembly.

     3. Any competent court may decide on the validity of ­

-        1. a declaration of a Commonwealth of emergency;
+        1. a declaration of a state of emergency;
-        2. any extension of a declaration of a Commonwealth of emergency; or
+        2. any extension of a declaration of a state of emergency; or
-        3. any legislation enacted, or other action taken, in consequence of a declaration of a Commonwealth of emergency.
+        3. any legislation enacted, or other action taken, in consequence of a declaration of a state of emergency.

-    4. Any legislation enacted in consequence of a declaration of a Commonwealth of emergency may derogate from universal civil rights only to the extent that ­
+    4. Any legislation enacted in consequence of a declaration of a state of emergency may derogate from universal civil rights only to the extent that ­

         1. the derogation is strictly required by the emergency; and